contactandyc/another-c-library/6_macros.md

 DEBUG: 5
 ```

 Finally, we can have the compiler create a single string constant out of the __FILE__ and the __LINE__ (which can include additional information).
 Converting a number to a string using #define is a little tricky due to how the preprocessor works.
-It basically has to be done in two passes using a function which calls a function.
-The proprocessor doesn't do recursion.
+It has to be done in two passes using a function which calls a function.
+The preprocessor doesn't do recursion.
 Instead, it works by doing two passes.

 For example,
 ```c